 Track Your Accomplishments

 Speaking of all the great things you’re going to be adding to your resume, you’re going to be doing a lot of great things during your career break too!

 For example, you may be spending time homeschooling, volunteering in your community, or taking on freelance work.
 All of those things, whether paid or not, are helping you develop and hone skills that will be valuable in your future job search.

-To keep track of your activities during this time download this free Resume Accomplishment Tracker.
+To keep track of your activities during this time, create an accomplishment tracker like the one below.
 It breaks down all the cool stuff you’re doing into projects, problems you helped solve, actions you took, and the results of your work.
 It also includes a column to write down the skills you used while working on these projects.
 Refer back to this when you’re getting ready to update your resume again or interview.

 Connect on LinkedIn